leaguefls/leaguefls.github.io/about.md

 title: About
 ---

+![LoF banner] (/images/banner.png)

-Fast paced, rampaging and slightly imbued with the ever-present underbelly of angst, League of Failures is my mouthpiece to an increasingly desolate FPL heathen.
+Fast paced, rampaging and forever imbued with an underbelly of angst, League of Failures is my mouthpiece to an increasingly desolate FPL heathen.

 ---

-League codes
+League codes:

 > LoF: 2460377-59061
 >